Skip to main content

 What Is Gastroenterology?

-Gastroenterology is a specialized area of medicine that focuses on the digestive system.2 (“Gastro" refers to the stomach, “entero" refers to the intestines and “ology" means “study of.")1 Beyond the stomach and intestines, there are several different organs in the digestive system that work together to break down food, absorb nutrients and remove waste.1
+Gastroenterology is a specialized area of medicine that focuses on the digestive system.
+Beyond the stomach and intestines, there are several different organs in the digestive system that work together to break down food, absorb nutrients and remove waste.2

 What Do Gastroenterologists Treat?

-Gastroenterologists treat gastrointestinal conditions and diseases, which encompass issues with the gastrointestinal (GI) tract (esophagus, stomach and intestines) and biliary organs (bile ducts, liver, pancreas and gallbladder).1
+Gastroenterologists treat gastrointestinal conditions and diseases, which encompass issues with the gastrointestinal (GI) tract (esophagus, stomach and intestines) as well as the bile ducts, liver, pancreas and gallbladder.1

 Conditions that gastroenterologists treat may include:1